elixir-lang/elixir/lib/elixir/pages/getting-started/keywords-and-maps.md

 ## Keyword lists

 Keyword lists are a data-structure used to pass options to functions.
+Let's start without passing optional arguments and we'll introduce them shortly.
 Imagine you want to split a string of numbers.
 We can use `String.split/2`:

 ```elixir
 iex> String.split("1 2 3", " ")